fran14cruz/face-recognition-mind-api/README.md

 Face Recognition Mind API is a backend Node.js application built with Express.
 It serves as the server for a React-based [frontend application face-recognition-mind](https://github.com/fran14cruz/face-recognition-mind), providing routes for user authentication, registration, and face recognition on images.
 The application utilizes [Clarifai's API](https://www.clarifai.com/) to perform face detection on user-provided images, drawing bounding boxes around detected faces.

+Take a look at the deployed version of the application [here](https://face-recognition-mind-d559b50080a7.herokuapp.com).

 ---

 ## Features